kriskoutsi/EnergyLive-SaaS/README.md

 ```

 ## NOTICE
-Producers read a csv file every 5 seconds so as to simulate the data being updated (every one hour in reality).
+Producers read a csv file every 5 seconds in order to simulate the data being updated (every one hour in reality).